 The happy ending for the Prince and the Duchess of Cornwall

 Prince Charles and Camilla Parker Bowles got their long-awaited happy ending in 2005 when they married in a civil ceremony, which his mother, the Queen, did not attend (although she did turn up at the reception).
 Camilla was given the title, “Her Royal Highness The Duchess of Cornwall.”
-Fourteen years later, they’re still happily married.
+Today, they’re still happily married.
 Now, read up on the 15 things you probably never knew about Camilla Parker Bowles.